Escaped Pennsylvania killer captured using heat technology, Border Patrol dog after 2 weeks

 An 18-year veteran guard who missed spotting Cavalcante’s escape has since been fired, a county spokesperson said.
 That guard, who has not been identified, had a cellphone in the tower, a violation of Chester County Prison policy, according to the county representative.

 Cavalcante was convicted Aug.
-16 of first-degree murder for fatally stabbing a 33-year-old former girlfriend and sentenced to life in prison without the possibility of parole.
+16 of first-degree murder for fatally stabbing a 33-year-old former girlfriend Deborah Brandão and sentenced to life in prison without the possibility of parole.
 He is also wanted in his native Brazil, in connection with a 2017 slaying there.

 For almost two weeks he eluded police, as officials searched for him in a heavily wooded area that likely slowed both sides of the search.